artem-istranin/system-design-sandbox/car_rental/DESIGN.md

 # Functional Requirements

-Based on the case study task, I focus on the following requirements:

 1. We optimize MLOps architecture for car rental services.
 2. Our system has to maintain the following examples of services:
     - Machine Learning Models